 The first President of the United States was painted in miniature on several occasions.
 Noted American artist, Charles Wilson Peale, painted a miniature portrait of George Washington in 1777.2 Washington was immortalized in miniature once again in 1789 by Irish born artist John Ramage (1748–1802).
 Ramage mounted the miniature himself in a handmade scalloped case.3

 The early portraits were oval with engraved cases, evolving into a more circular shape with more elaborate decoration.
 Ivory miniatures had originally been constrained by the size of the tusk the ivory was cut from but in the nineteenth century, the tusks began to be cut on the bias allowing for larger portraits.

 These portable portraits were worn in a variety of ways.
-In the countryside it was popular to suspend the miniature from a ribbon around the neck.
-They were also fashioned as pins to be worn over the heart, sometimes facedown.
+In the countryside, it was popular to suspend the miniature from a ribbon around the neck.
+They were also fashioned as a brooch to be worn over the heart, sometimes face down.
 They could also be set in a ring as a memorial or funeral remembrance as in the portrait of George Washington in the picture to the right.
 Miniatures were also commonly mounted as clasps on bracelets.
 Martha Washington is said to have worn two bracelets, one on each wrist, with a portrait of her son on one and her daughter on the other.

 Portrait of Jeremiah Lee, Watercolor on Ivory, Set in Gold with Garnets,